Skip to content

 // Use a streaming approach as shown above

-This is a different issue from the module resolution errors you might see — the file exists and can be found, but it’s simply too large to fit in memory all at once.
+This is a different issue from typical module resolution errors; the file exists and can be found, but it is simply too large to fit in memory all at once.

 Fix 5: Optimize Webpack and Vite Builds